 Learn about who we are and about our history in the City of Camden.

-To bring the children of South Camden and their families into fellowship with God and with God's community, by providing opportunities for spiritual, academic, social and recreational enrichment.
+By providing opportunities for spiritual, academic, social and recreational enrichment, we bring the children of South Camden and their families into fellowship with God and God’s community.

 Since 1965 Fellowship House has provided local ministry to thousands of children, teens and adults of South Camden.
 Learn more about our history.